 You’ve got to make yourself appear to be a person who isn’t going to default on their premiums.
 Otherwise, the rate will skyrocket, or you won’t get a policy period.

 Increase The Deductible

-Insurance companies prefer customers to be submissive rather than proactive.
+Insurance companies prefer customers to be submissive rather than proactive instead of at-fault drivers.
 Why?
 It’s because it means shoppers are more likely to accept the terms that they set out.
-However, accepting a deal on face value is a terrible idea.
+However, accepting a deal at face value is a terrible idea.
 Do you know what’s in the small print?
 How can you be sure that the terms and conditions are to your advantage?

 The simple answer is that you can’t, which is why it’s imperative not to let them dictate terms.
 When a quote comes back with a deductible, for instance, that doesn’t mean the amount is set in stone.